Pavel Materna

-Pavel Materna (born 21 April 1930) is a Czech philosopher, logician and key representative of transparent intensional logic.
+Pavel Materna (21 April 1930 – 25 October 2024) was a Czech philosopher, logician and key representative of transparent intensional logic.

 Education and work

 Materna was introduced to philosophy and logic by his father, Miloš Materna (9 April 1892 – 4 August 1951), a member of a group of interwar and postwar Czech logicians propagating and popularizing neopositivism in Czechoslovakia.
 In 1949, he enrolled at the Faculty of Arts of Charles University to study philosophy and psychology.
 He graduated in 1953, and in 1957 he completed his postgraduate studies by defending a dissertation called Zu einigen Fragen der modernen Definitionslehre, published in 1959.

 In 1965, he became an Assistant Professor and a year later an Associate Professor (Docent) at Masaryk University, which he was forced to leave in 1976 due to a number of oppressive restrictions imposed on him by the communist authorities.
 He could return to teach and carry out research at the university only after the fall of the communist regime in Czechoslovakia.
 In 1991, he was promoted to the rank of Full Professor of Masaryk University.

-Pavel Materna's most significant contributions to logic are in the fields of semantics and logical analysis of natural languages.
-A close friend of the logician Pavel Tichý, he is a keen follower and developer of Tichý's transparent intensional logic (TIL):
+Pavel Materna's most significant contributions to logic were in the fields of semantics and logical analysis of natural languages.
+A close friend of the logician Pavel Tichý, he was a keen follower and developer of Tichý's transparent intensional logic (TIL):